Plan International Slavery and Human Trafficking Statement

-Our whistleblowing procedures already define clear processes for reporting concerns about fraud, illegal action or malpractice, and these will be updated to include concerns about modern slavery.
+Our Whistleblowing Policy which has clear processes for reporting concerns about fraud, fundraising malpractice or wrongdoing has been updated to specifically mention concerns about modern slavery.
 We are an accredited London Living Wage employer and ensure that anyone working for us, whether directly employed or engaged through a contract for cleaning or security services, is paid at this level including apprentices and interns.

 Our Donor Acceptance Policy has detailed ethical screening procedures regarding our decision to accept or refuse donations.
 These include a commitment that we will only accept donations if we believe that the donor’s activities are not harmful, in particular to the children and vulnerable people with whom we work, in line with the Organisation for Economic Co-operation and Development’s Do No Harm principles.

 Incidents in FY23

 We have had no reports of modern slavery or human trafficking in our supply chains in our financial year 2021.

 In summary, we are committed to continuing our work to review and monitor our policies, procedures, agreements, and training, and to doing all that we can to make sure that contributing to modern slavery has no place in Plan International UK.